Shemnei/punktf/README.md

 - Remember last deployed files and only overwrite them if they are the same as they were
 	- sqlite or json with previous deployments
 - Generate profile from directory structure
-- Source (profile/file) via argument or ENVIRONMENT
-- have other templates as base for others
+- Have templates as base for others